kuchpio/graph-pattern-matching/README.md

 The application consists of two panels corresponding to search space graph (left) and pattern graph (right).
-Each panel provides a menu at the top with three tabs `File`, `Edit`, and `View` as well as a canvas at the borrom that enables drawing of those graphs.
+Each panel provides a menu at the top with three tabs `File`, `Edit`, and `View` as well as a canvas at the bottom that enables drawing of those graphs.
 Below the panels the user can configure and begin the matching process.

 #### File